voedger/voedger-internals/rsch/20241115-temp-blobs-uuid/README.md

 # Temporary BLOB Storage and Access: A Technical Analysis

 **Author**: Maxim Geraskin
-**Affiliation**: unTill Software Development Group B. V.
 **Copyright**: © 2024–present unTill Software Development Group B. V. All rights reserved.

 ## Problem Statement

-We need to determine the best method for storing temporary binary large objects (BLOBs) and providing secure access to them.
+We need to determine the best method for generating unique identifiers to access temporary BLOBs securely.
+The identifiers will be used in QR codes for easy scanning and access.

 ## Concerns